Here are our pace team times:

 What if I have to go to the bathroom?

 SKIRACK Pace Team Leaders will not plan any bathroom breaks during the race and will not wait for you.
-If you need to use the bathroom, it is suggested that you run ahead of the your team before breaking to use the bathroom, then jump back in with the team or catch up to them.
+If you need to use the bathroom, it is suggested that you run ahead of your team before breaking to use the bathroom, then jump back in with the team or catch up to them.

 How does the SKIRACK Pace Team handle drinking at the Aid Stations?

-Each SKIRACK Pace Team will take water and/or sport drink from every aid station to ensure that runners remain well hydrated throughout the race.
+Each SKIRACK Pace Team will take water and/or sports drink from every aid station to ensure that runners remain well hydrated throughout the race.
 Teams that stop to walk while they drink should walk quickly to keep the crowd moving through the aid station.
 If you need to stop completely, go past the Aid Station and move off to the side of the road and out of the way of other runners.

 Do any of the SKIRACK Pace Teams offer a run/walk method?

 Most groups will not offer a run/walk method but do get in touch with your specific pace leader for additional information.
 In most groups you should be able to keep your SKIRACK Pace Team within your sight should you decide to walk.

 How will I find my SKIRACK Pace Team on race morning?

 Look for your pace leader in the general start corral.
 Look first for signs that indicate a minutes-per-mile pace (7:45, 8:00, etc.), then look for the pace leaders themselves who will be carrying smaller signs on long sticks.

 Pace leaders will also be dressed in uniform shirts.